 Selecting a propellant requires balancing ease of ionization, mass, and cost of acquisition.
 Xenon is a conventional propellant because of its low ionization energy and high particle mass, but it was prohibitively expensive for this project.
 Krypton is the next largest noble gas and thus has a distinctly higher ionization energy than xenon; however it was selected as the propellant because it fit the project's budget.
 Consequences of this choice are twofold: first, a stable plasma of krypton requires a higher electron temperature since higher-energy collisions are required to free electrons from neutral atoms.
-Secondly, krypton is lighter than xenon so it produces less thrust for an identical mass flow rate.
+Secondly, krypton is lighter than xenon so it produces less thrust for an identical volumetric flow rate.
 Hence, more krypton propellant would need to be stored aboard a spacecraft than a xenon-propelled counterpart.

-The neutral mean free path through the channel is the average distance a neutral propellant atom will travel before experiencing an ionizing collision.
-Maximizing the amount of propellant ionized maximizes thruster efficiency, dictating a channel length which should be significantly longer than the propellant mean free path, but not so long as to cause losses in performance due to interactions with a larger surface area (allows electrons to lose energy via collision).
+Neutral propellant is dispensed out of a diffuser at the bottom of the channel.
+As neutrals diffuse through the channel, they make contact with the cloud of trapped highenergy electrons in the ionization region.
+The ionizing mean free path through the channel is the average distance a neutral propellant atom will travel before experiencing an ionizing collision with an electron.
+Maximizing the amount of propellant ionized maximizes thruster efficiency, dictating a channel length which should be significantly longer than the ionizing mean free path, but not so long as to cause losses in performance due to interactions with a larger surface area (allows electrons to lose energy via collision).
 Generally, this length is chosen to be of the same order of magnitude as the mean free path length, λ .
-A method of calculating λ is given by Goebel [4] as where v_n is the axial velocity of a neutral propellant atom, n_e is the channel electron number density, and $\langle \sigma_i v_e \rangle$ is a coefficient that represents the ionization cross section of the neutral propellant with electrons of a given temperature.
+A method of calculating λ is given by Goebel and Katz [4] as where v_n is the axial velocity of a neutral propellant atom, n_e is the channel electron number density, and $\langle \sigma_i v_e \rangle$ represents the ionization "cross section" (which quantifies the probability of ionization) of the neutral propellant for collisions with electrons at a particular electron temperature.
 The quantity v_n can be calculated using Bernoulli's equation, given the parameters of a particular feed pipe system and propellant flow properties.
-To further reduce the v_n term (and thus the overall mean free path), the team designed a gas diffuser which ejects propellant azimuthally (a full description is given in section III.D). $\langle \sigma_i v_e \rangle$ is an experimentally derived value that varies with propellant type and electron energy level.
-Data to determine $\langle \sigma_i v_e \rangle$ for krypton was pulled from single-ionization cross section data reported by Loch et al. [13].
-The number density of electrons, n_e , is more difficult to determine.
-During the design process an estimated value for n_e was selected that resulted in a calculated mean free path of 1.955-1.976 mm which was used to design the thruster channel.
-Much later on, however, the estimate for n_e was determined to be incorrect, and so this mean free path estimate could not be used to validate the length of the channel.
+To further reduce the v_n term (and thus the overall mean free path), the team designed a gas diffuser which ejects propellant azimuthally (a full description is given in section Propellant diffuser).